Alfapalooza/SoftwareChallenge-URLShortener/README.md

 ## Notes
-- When entering a url, use the full url format, include protocol and host at least.
+- When entering a url, use the full url format include protocol and host at least.
 - Works with ports, paths, queries, etc.